marios-zindilis/zindilis.com/docs/mysql/mysql-enable-logging.md

 Enable logging in MySQL
 =======================

-For consistency, create a new directory in `/var/log/` and assign ownership to the `mysql` user:
+These are some haphazardly written notes on logging in MySQL.
+For consistency, create a new subdirectory in `/var/log/` and assign ownership to the user under which your MySQL server is running - by default that would be the `mysql` user:

     mkdir /var/log/mysqld/
     chown mysql:mysql /var/log/mysql